minibolt-guide/minibolt/guide/system/preparations.md

 You need the following hardware:

-* Personal Computer, with 4+ GB RAM
+* Personal Computer with Intel/AMD processor, with 4+ GB RAM
 * Internal storage: 1+ TB, a SSD is recommended

 The complete Bitcoin blockchain must be stored locally to run a Lightning node, currently about 500 GB and growing.